 Can older dogs learn loose lead walking?

-Yes, dogs of any age can learn loose lead walking.
-While older dogs may have stronger habits, they can still improve with consistent training and clear communication.
+Yes.
+Dogs of all ages can learn loose lead walking.
+Although older dogs may have established habits, they can still develop better walking behaviour with patience, clear communication, and consistent training.

 Should I correct my dog for pulling?